Manchester United tactics: Ole Gunnar Solskjaer's 1990s tactics brutally exposed by Crystal Palace | Goal.com

 Nobody was surprised to see goals at Carrow Road on Saturday.
 Norwich and Chelsea are both expansive on the ball, but off it both engage in a form of pressing that is not synced enough to function effectively.

-Chelsea, without N’Golo Kante, deployed a three-man midfield with both Ross Barkley and Matteo Kovacic pushing ahead of an isolated Jorginho.
+Chelsea, without N’Golo Kante, deployed a three-man midfield with both Ross Barkley and Mateo Kovacic pushing ahead of an isolated Jorginho.

 Against Norwich’s attacking 4-2-3-1 - in which Todd Cantwell, Marco Stiepermann, and Emiliano Buendia roam freely in the number ten space - it would have made more sense for Kovacic to sit in alongside Jorginho, but instead he pressed Norwich’s deeper midfielders.